r-Techsupport/rTS_Wiki/docs/disks/data-recovery/testdisk.md

 7. Press Enter to begin a "Quick Search".

     > You may be told a partitions cannot be recovered.
-Make not of this and press "Continue"
+Make note of this and press "Continue"

     ![Quick scan in Testdisk for partitions](/assets/testdisk/testdisk6.png)